assoft-portugal/SAF-T-AO/README.md

 - Software creators must apply to a software certification program by the government which is mandatory.
 - Starting from 1 January 2020 it will be mandatory to produce a monthly SAF-T file and send it to the government tax authorities.
 - From 1 January 2020, all taxpayers with an annual turnover of more than AKZ 50,000,000 will be required to produce the above referred SAF-T files and use certified software.

+## Schema Structure

+The XML schema is organized into the following main elements:

+- **AuditFile**: The root element containing all audit file data.
+- **Header**: Metadata about the audit file.
+- **MasterFiles**: Master data files such as general ledger accounts, customers, suppliers, products, and tax tables.
+- **GeneralLedgerEntries**: General ledger entries.
+- **SourceDocuments**: Source documents such as sales invoices, purchase invoices, and movement of goods.

 ## XML Validation